 Share this post:

 Interviewing and onboarding a new employee is often thought of as a face-to-face activity.
-But in the new world of social distancing and working from home, remote recruitment is taking off.
+But in a new world of home and hybrid working, remote recruitment is taking off.

 At Baltic Apprenticeships, our recruitment team has been successfully interviewing apprentices by phone and video chat for years as we match applicants to opportunities.
 Over the years, we’ve refined our remote recruitment techniques, and have developed some top tips for remote interviews.